Top List of User Agents for Web Scraping & Tips

 Why Is a User Agent Important for Web Scraping?

-Since UA strings help web servers identify the type of browser (and bots) requests, adopting them for scraping can help mask your spider as a web browser.
+Since UA strings help web servers identify the type of browser (and bots) sending requests, adopting a real browser's string for scraping can help mask your spider as a web browser.

 So you can bypass protection systems like Cloudflare with the right User Agent strings.